 - How long does it take to register and make a transfer through remittance apps?

-- What information is required to sign up and transfer money with a remittance provider?
-Sender KYC and recipient information.
+- What information is required to sign up and transfer money?

 - Are users able to verify the fees and FX rates pre-signup?